TharikaDahanayake/TharikaDahanayake/README.md

 <div>
 ### :woman_technologist: About Me : I am a first year IT undergraduate student at KDU Sri Lanka. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- :seedling: I an interested in developing software projects and researches.
+- :seedling: I am interested in developing software projects and researches.

 - :zap:  Eager to know about new trends of the field of ICT.